-If the NE2000 and/or the CS8900 cards are enabled, verify that the network cards to which they are bound are present and connected.
-To open the Emulator Properties dialog box, click Configure on the File menu of the Device Emulator.
+If the NE2000 and/or the CS8900 cards are enabled, verify that the network cards they are bound to are present and connected.
+To open the Emulator Properties dialog box, click Configure on the emulator File menu.

-Look at the network properties of the adapter to verify that the item Virtual Machine Network Services is present, enabled, and of the correct version, which is 2.6.465.224 or later versions.
+Look at the network properties of the adapter to verify that the item Virtual Machine Network Services is present, enabled, and of the correct version, which is 2.6.465.224 or later.

-If these steps do not fix the problem, reinstall the driver.
+If these steps fail to fix the problem, reinstall the driver.

 Deployment to Emulator Error

-Unless you have a specific reason to use the TCP Transport, use the DMA transport to avoid network issues.
+Unless you have some serious specific reason to use the TCP Transport, use the DMA transport to avoid network issues.